TOURNAMENT RULES & PROCEDURES

 produce a continuous exchange of discernible techniques, with an emphasis on

-matching: that is, the appropriate alternation of yielding and adherence to
+matching: the appropriate alternation of yielding and adherence to demonstrate

-demonstrate that “a force no greater than four ounces may neutralize a thousand
+that “a force no greater than four ounces may neutralize a thousand pounds.”

-pounds.”
-This interaction should be clearly distinguishable from wrestling,
+This interaction should be clearly distinguishable from wrestling, shoving, and

-of the participants.
-Push-hands events are not intended to be simulations of
+participants.
+Push-hands events are not intended to be simulations of real-world

-real-world combat; they are games which are won by players who can apply taiji
+combat; they are games which are won by players who can apply taiji principles

 The goal